wly00001/3-prime-REAP/README.md

-## match LAP with PAS, and generate PAS count table, only reads whose LAP is within +/-24nt PAS will be kept.
+### Match LAP with PAS, and generate PAS count table, only reads whose LAP is within +/-24nt PAS will be kept.
 ```
 mkdir result
 mkdir result/csv